Hyper-Local Market Report Template: The Agent’s Guide to Local Authority

 FAQ

 Monthly is the best starting cadence because it is frequent enough to build a habit and stable enough to avoid thin data.
-If you have high volume farms, add a mid-month micro update that is one chart and one paragraph.
-Keep the flagship report consistent and use shorter posts for the rest of the month so the system stays doable.
+If you have high-volume farms, add a mid-month micro update with one chart and one paragraph.
+Keep the flagship report consistent and use shorter posts for the rest of the month so the system stays realistic.

-Widen the time window to 90 or 180 days, then lean more on active, pending, price drops, and withdrawn counts.
-Use price per square foot ranges and list to sale ratio when available, but label the sample size clearly.
-You can also add permits, school updates, and commute changes so the report still offers useful local signals.
+Widen the time window to 90 or 180 days, then lean more on active listings, pending count, price drops, and withdrawn listings.
+Use price-per-square-foot ranges and list-to-sale ratio when available, but label the sample size clearly.
+You can also add permits, school updates, and commute changes so the report still gives useful local signals.

 Publish one report per month for one farm and do not skip months.
 Distribute it by email once, post three micro stats as social posts over the next two weeks, and keep the report pinned on your site.
 If you only do one paid action, run low-cost retargeting to keep report visitors coming back until they raise their hand.

-Pick a farm that you can touch consistently and that has enough turnover to produce signals.
+Pick a farm you can touch consistently and that has enough turnover to produce signals.
 Many agents start with 500 to 1,500 homes or one tight zip code slice with clear boundaries.
-If your farm is too big, your report becomes generic.
-If it is too small, your sales sample gets thin and the report becomes guessy.
+If your farm is too big, the report becomes generic.
+If it is too small, the sales sample gets thin and the analysis starts to feel guessy.

 Start with a five-number scoreboard: active inventory, months of inventory, median list price, pending count, and price drops.
 Add one short section titled what changed and one section titled what it means.
 End with a call to value that invites a valuation request for a specific address.
 Keep the whole report tight so you can publish again next month.

 Write about housing and market behavior, not about who lives there.
-Avoid describing neighborhoods using demographic labels, religious references, or any language that implies who a place is for.
-Stick to objective items like home styles, school district boundaries as published by the district, commute access, amenities, and price bands.
+Avoid describing neighborhoods with demographic labels, religious references, or language that implies who a place is for.
+Stick to objective items like home styles, school district boundaries published by the district, commute access, amenities, and price bands.
 When in doubt, describe features and link to public sources.

-Make the CTA a useful next step that fits the data.
+Make the call to action a useful next step that fits the data.
 After a price-drop section, invite an address-specific pricing check.
 After an inventory shift, invite a short plan call for buyers.
-Use one clear CTA per report and repeat it across channels so it feels normal.
+Use one clear call to action per report and repeat it across channels so it feels normal.
 If you want more traction, keep a simple landing path that asks for name, email, and address.

 Shad Rockstad